BIM-Integrated Multi-Robot Platform for Customized and Sustainable Offsite Construction Manufacturing

-Extended Reality and Optimization for Constructability Improvement in Industrial Construction
+Extended Reality and Optimization for Constructibility Improvement in Industrial Construction

 This project aims to develop an all-encompassing open-source digital platform tailored for complex industrial construction projects.
 The platform will integrate core functionalities such as visualization, constructability analysis, field-run scope design, and extended reality, through open-source technologies, client-supplied BIM, graph algorithms, WebXR/AR visualization, and multi-objective optimization techniques.
 This research will help to streamline constructability analysis and field-run scope design, allowing for more efficient allocation of construction resources.